LEPA4/Unforgotten-Things/Religion/Chaos - Sektnan/Iinan.md

   - religion
 ---
 ## Introduction
-Iinan is often attributed to being the first personality of [[Chaos]].
+Iinan is often attributed to being the first personality of [[Chaos - Sektnan|Chaos]].

 This personality is capable of altering the physical.
 Everything except thoughts and ideas are managed by him, for that task was passed along to the other personalities upon their creation.